kokonect-link/cherrypick/docs/setup.en.md

 1. Create a systemd service here

-	`/etc/systemd/system/misskey.service`
+	`/etc/systemd/system/cherrypick.service`

 2. Edit it, and paste this and save:

 	```
 	[Unit]
-	Description=Misskey daemon
+	Description=CherryPick daemon

 	[Service]
 	Type=simple
-	User=misskey
+	User=cherrypick
 	ExecStart=/usr/bin/npm start
-	WorkingDirectory=/home/misskey/misskey
+	WorkingDirectory=/home/cherrypick/cherrypick
 	Environment="NODE_ENV=production"
 	TimeoutSec=60
 	StandardOutput=syslog
 	StandardError=syslog
-	SyslogIdentifier=misskey
+	SyslogIdentifier=cherrypick
 	Restart=always

 	[Install]
 	WantedBy=multi-user.target
 	```

-3. Reload systemd and enable the misskey service.
+3. Reload systemd and enable the cherrypick service.

-	`systemctl daemon-reload ; systemctl enable misskey`
+	`systemctl daemon-reload ; systemctl enable cherrypick`

-4. Start the misskey service.
+4. Start the cherrypick service.

-	`systemctl start misskey`
+	`systemctl start cherrypick`

-You can check if the service is running with `systemctl status misskey`.
+You can check if the service is running with `systemctl status cherrypick`.

-### How to update your Misskey server to the latest version
+### How to update your CherryPick server to the latest version
 1. `git checkout master`
 2. `git pull`
 3. `yarn install`
 4. `NODE_ENV=production yarn build`
 5. `yarn migrate`
-6. Restart your Misskey process to apply changes
+6. Restart your CherryPick process to apply changes
 7. Enjoy

 If you encounter any problems with updating, please try the following: